 Broadview Drive – East of Fun Park Amusement Centre

-Sally Stewart Park was named after the first woman elected to Strathcona County Council in 1965.
-In 2013 Council approved the motion to name the regional park after her.
-The off-leash area within Sally Stewart Park is fully fenced and will open on November 16, 2018.
+Sally Stewart Park is named after the first woman elected to Strathcona County Council in 1965.
+In 2013, Council approved the motion to name the regional park after her.
+The off-leash area within Sally Stewart Park is fully-fenced and opened on November 16, 2018.

 Heritage Hills Off-Leash Area

 A fully-enclosed fenced area on the south side of Heritage Drive was created due to the construction of Heritage Hills Elementary School and the seasonal off-leash being removed.
 Permanent fencing and seating area will be added in 2020.

 Seasonal off-leash areas